oemof/tespy/docs/building_blocks/networks.rst

     my_plant.export('mynetwork.json')

-This exports a json file containing all relevant information defining your network (general network information, components, connections, busses, characteristics) holding the parametrisation of that network.
+This exports a json file containing all relevant information defining your network (general network information, components, connections, characteristics) holding the parametrisation of that network.
 You can re-import the network using following code with the path to the saved document.
 The generated network object contains the same information as a TESPy network